help for carers

 - Move your body, eat well and do things that make you feel good

-- Write things down — it can help you process emotions
+- Write things down – it can help you process emotions.

-Change Mental Health: We offer Carer Support in Highland, Tayside, Fife and Dumfries and Galloway.
 Our Carer Support Workers have expertise and a detailed understanding of the issues that affect carers and people with mental illness through one-to-one emotional support or peer support groups.

 - Give them time and space to talk

-- Let them know you care, even if you don’t fully understand
+- Let them know you care, even if you don’t fully understand what they are experiencing

 - Avoid pressure or ultimatums